masardon/access_control-node-devops/README.md

-# Access Control NodeJS and MongoDB
+# Access Control NodeJS, MongoDB and JWT
 Simple CRUD with Access Control using NodeJS, MongoDB and JWT running in Docker and Kubernetes Environment

 ### 1. JSON Web Token Implementation